Certificate expiry

 If you’re running out of time

-With practical-test waiting times currently running several months at many centres, a tight expiry window is a real risk for hundreds of thousands of learners.
+With practical-test waiting times running to months at many centres, a tight expiry window is a real risk.
 A safe sequence:

 - Find your exact expiry date (use the calculator above, or count two calendar years from your pass certificate date).